dfm/emcee/docs/tutorials/autocorr.rst

 In this tutorial, we will discuss a method for convincing yourself that your chains are sufficiently converged.
-This can be a difficult subject to discuss because it isn’t formally possible to guarantee convergence for any but the simplest models, and therefore any argument that you make will be circular and heuristic.
+This can be a difficult subject to discuss because it isn't formally possible to guarantee convergence for any but the simplest models, and therefore any argument that you make will be circular and heuristic.
 However, some discussion of autocorrelation analysis is (or should be!) a necessary part of any